chmod0077/UwU-Translator-Bot/README.md

 # UwU-Translator-Bot
-A Discord Bot that translates any sentence into its UwU or OwO form.
+A Discord Bot that translates any sentence into its UwU and OwO form.